shreyaamenon/Personal-Website/README.md

 [SITE IS STILL IN PROGRESS❗]

 This is my personal website, built mainly using Python, HTML, CSS and Flask.
-It is deployed on Render, and accessible at [shreyamenon.online].
+It is deployed on Render, and will be accessible at [shreyamenon.online] soon.

 ## 🚀 Features
 - Responsive design for desktop